tfcporciuncula/flow-preferences/README.md

 ### Explicit nullability support

-By default, strings and objects (and string sets) can never be `null`, so consumers don't ever have to worry about null checks.
+By default, strings, objects, enums and sets can never be `null`, so consumers don't ever have to worry about `null` checks.
 If you want to support nullable values, you can explicitly opt in by asking for the nullable-friendly preference types:

 ```kotlin